Onikoroshi/weather_retriever/README.md

 3. If there is no recent data, reach out to the Open Weather API, get a report for that lat/long, and store that in the database.
 4. Cron Job runs every day to catch any stale data hanging around.

-I was tempted to use simple calls to `Rails.cache`, but eventually decided that cutting out half of the functionality of a Rails application (creating and interacting with databases) was not a good idea.
+# A Note on Caching
+When seeing the word "Cache" in the task description, the first strategy that comes to mind is to use the built-in Rails cache.
+This strategy is very simple and straightforward and does not use a database at all.
+So, since the position description is about managing databases, I interpreted that requirement a little differently and implemented my own solution that uses the database and a cron job as a custom cache.
 This strategy is intended not for ease of implementation, but to showcase a more comprehensive use of the Rails ecosystem.
+However, I also implemented the more simplistic solution with Rails cache to show that I can work with that functionality as well.
+The relevant lines of code are commented out with explanations.